rowanmorkner/videoburst/README.md

 - FFmpeg team for the powerful video processing capabilities
 - PyQt team for the cross-platform GUI framework
 - All contributors to the open-source dependencies
+- This program was written and created almost entirely using claude code from Anthropic and chatGPT from OpeanAI.

 ## Contributing